dolmagrg123/JavaScript-Study/README/README.md

   * Using document.write() after an HTML document is loaded, will delete all existing HTML
 * Writing into an alert box, using window.alert().
 * Writing into the browser console, using console.log().

+#### JavaScript Print

+You can call the window.print() method in the browser to print the content of the current window.